unahouExosite/docs/exositeready/gwe/device-client/device_client_gdc.md

 ## Documentation

-The documentation for `device-client` can built with the [Sphinx Documentation](http://www.sphinx-doc.org/) tool.
+The documentation for `device-client` can be built with the [Sphinx Documentation](http://www.sphinx-doc.org/) tool.
 The `Makefile` has been modified to include the creation of a single PDF.

 To create the docs, simply run: